Do you have a question related to applying? You may find the answer you're seeking here.

 If you're bright and motivated, have a realistic picture of the legal profession, want to practice law, and are careful about the investment of law school, this can be a great time to go to law school.
 Businesses, governments, and nonprofit organizations will continue to need talented legal minds.

-Many applicants will work for one or more years before applying to law school.
+Did you know that more law school applicants graduated from undergrad 1 or more years ago than people who applied to go straight through to law school?
+Most applicants will work for one or more years before applying to law school.
 Work experience can be valuable, especially for schools that express a preference for candidates with a professional background.
 Working for a few (or more) years before law school can be a great way to save money, determine whether the path right for you, or explore other opportunities (like Teach for America) before committing to a legal career.

 For more information on when to apply, check out our Pre-Law Handbook.